edgedb/edgedb/docs/guides/deployment/aws_aurora_ecs.rst

 This aliases the remote instance to ``aws_instance`` (this can be anything).
-You can now use the ``-I aws_instance`` flag to run CLI commands against this instance, just like a local instance.
+You can now use the ``-I aws_instance`` flag to run CLI commands against this instance, as with local instances.

 .. code-block:: bash